 More than simply a performer, Giordano is a big-band historian and collector with more than 60,000 scores in his collection.
 In 2011 they performed at Turner Classic Movie Film Festival with an original score accompanying Buster Keaton’s silent film The Cameraman at the Egyptian Theater in Hollywood.
 Also in 2011, Vince and the band were on the PBS series Michael Feinstein’s American Songbook, where Vince revealed some treasures from the Great American Songbook.
 Vince Giordano and the Nighthawks are renowned on the New York scene for their commitment to preserving and authentically presenting 1920s and ‘30s jazz and popular music.

-This summer Vince Giordano & the Nighthawks will perform concerts at: Lincoln Center’s Midsummer Night Swing, Old Westbury Gardens, Music Mountain and the Levitt Pavillion in Westport, CT.
+This summer Vince Giordano & the Nighthawks will perform at the NY Botanical Garden for their 125 Anniversary on August 25th.
 Vince Giordano & the Nighthawks can be heard every Monday & Tuesday evenings at Iguana NYC, in the heart of Times Square in NYC.

 Vince Giordano on Twitter: